stephenreid321/greenpill/Welcome.md

 - [ ] AI-generated 'see also' links
 - [ ] Find a good way of linking to exact timestamps in transcripts
 - [ ] Make a green-accented GreenPill skin
-- [ ] Transition away from Obsidian Publish to an open source publishing solution e.g. https://github.com/maximevaillancourt/digital-garden-jekyll-template
+- [ ] Transition away from Obsidian Publish to an open source publishing solution e.g. [Flowershow](https://flowershow.app/) or [digital-garden-jekyll-template](https://github.com/maximevaillancourt/digital-garden-jekyll-template)